aattoa/nvim-cmdfloat/README.md

-# nvim-cmdline
+# nvim-cmdfloat

-A tiny Neovim plugin that provides a better command line.
+A small Neovim plugin that provides a floating command-line window.